Hackplayers/evil-winrm/README.md

  __Note about paths (upload/download)__:
    Relative paths are not allowed to use on download/upload.
 Use filenames on current directory or absolute path.
+   If you are using Evil-WinRM in a docker environment, bear in mind that all local paths should be at `/data` and be pretty sure that you mapped it as volumen in order to be able to access to downloaded files or to be able to upload files from your local host O.S.

  - **services**: list all services.
 No administrator permissions needed.
  - **menu**: load the `Invoke-Binary`, `l04d3r-LoadDll`, `Donut-Loader` and `Bypass-4MSI` functions that we will explain below.
 When a ps1 is loaded all its functions will be shown up.